joaovbs96/OptiX-Path-Tracer/README.md

 ## Running

-Run the ./OptiX-Path-Tracer binary (OptiX-Path-Tracer.exe on windows).
+- Run the ./OptiX-Path-Tracer binary (OptiX-Path-Tracer.exe on windows).
 This should render a PNG image under the output folder(that needs to be created on ahead).
-To change image resolution, and number of samples just edit ```OptiX-Path-Tracer/main.cpp```.
+To change image resolution, and number of samples just edit ```OptiX-Path-Tracer/main.cpp```;

-On Windows, you might see a "DLL File is Missing" warning.
+- On Windows, you might see a "DLL File is Missing" warning.
 Just copy the missing file from ```OptiX SDK X.X.X/SDK-precompiled-samples``` to the build folder.

 ## Code Overview

-- The main host cost is in main.cpp.
-This sets up the optix node graph, creates and compiles all programs, etc.

-- Host functions and constructors are separated into different header files under the ```host_includes/``` folder..
+- Host code, functions and constructors are separated into the main.cpp and different header files under the ```host_includes/``` folder;

-- All OptiX device programs are in ```OptiX-Path-Tracer/programs/```:
-  - raygen.cu - ray generation program (the main render launch)
-  - under ```hitables/```: sphere.cu for the sphere intersection and bounding box codes
-  - under ```materials/```: metal/dielectric/lambertian.cu for the three material types
-  - some other headers with device helper functions.
+- Device related code is in the ```programs/``` folder;

-- The ```OptiX-Path-Tracer/CMakeLists``` scripts sets up the build; in particular, it defines all the cmake rules for compiling the device programs, embedding them into host object files, and linking them to the final binary.
+- The ```OptiX-Path-Tracer/CMakeLists``` scripts sets up the build; in particular, it defines all the cmake rules for compiling the device programs, embedding them into host object files, and linking them to the final binary;
 - Ingo Wald made two different versions of the code, a recursive one and an iterative one(better suited to GPUs).
 On my fork, I decided to keep the iterative version only, but you can still check his original code on his repository.

-## ChangeLog

-- 11/16/18 - Initial Release by Ingo Wald;
-- 11/18/18 - Iterative Version Release;
-- 11/20/18 - Switched random number generator to DRand48;
-- 11/26/18 - Project Forked: Added PNG output, gamma SQRT correction, changed sampling functions to non-loop versions, moved contructors to separate files under the 'header_include' folder;
-- 11/27/18 - Added moving spheres;
-- 12/07/18 - Added constant, checkered and Perlin noise textures;
-- 12/08/18 - Added image textures;
-- 12/09/18 - Added lights and rectangles;
-- 12/12/18 - Added boxes and transforms(scale, rotations and translation);
-- 12/21/18 - Added volumes.
-Changes made to RNG(XorShift32) to allow the render to escale;
-- 12/24/18 - Finished "Ray Tracing: The Next Week";
-- 01/14/19 - Finished "Ray Tracing: The Rest of Your Life".